dinushaw83/mailg-test/README.dev.md

 # MailG

 MailG is an RL‑Gym designed to test and train AI models on mail and messaging workflows.
-It provides a controlled environment with end‑to‑end scenarios: composing, sending, replying/forwarding, threading, search, labels, settings, notifications, and attachments/embedded images.
-The UI, state, and data model simulate a modern email client while remaining fully local and deterministic.

----

-## Getting Started

 ### Prerequisites